Last Updated on by Mitch Rezman

 He picks up your energy and he will carry that energy towards you which becomes a vicious cycle.

-There’s other issues that you don’t get into in spite of your lengthly problem description.
+There are other issues that you don’t get into despite your lengthy problem description.
 You talk about the one toy/perch that freaks him out of the cage.
-I would get it toy out of the cage if you want your bird to be comfortable in their cage.
-Also you want your bird to have lots of toys they feel comfortable comfortable around.
+I would get it out of the cage if you want your bird to be comfortable in their cage.
+Also, you want your bird to have lots of toys they feel comfortable around.
 The toys not only serve as foraging opportunities but places to hide behind and feel comfortable.

 Think about if somebody placed a 6 foot x 2 foot pole middle of your bedroom – the first thing you would do is get rid of it.